Emma Sullivan writes and directs, she's made many shorts and written several features.

 She was one of 15 directors selected for the inaugural BAFTA ELEVATE Initiative, intended to tackle the issue of under representation of female directors in high end drama, by supporting and showcasing talent.

-Her TV credits include; Call The Midwife, The 4 O’Clock Club & Holby City.
+Her TV credits include; Silent Witness, Call The Midwife, The 4 O’Clock Club & Holby City.

 Michelle Archer at United Agents.